kotoko/homeworks-for-studies/asm_x86_64-sequence/Readme.md

 This is small program for learning basics of assembler.

 ## Description
 Program takes 1 parameter - path to file.
-Opens file and reads byte by byte.
-It treats byte as a number from 0 to 255.
-We check if file has valid pattern.
+Opens a file and reads byte by byte.
+It treats a byte as a number from 0 to 255.
+We check if file has a valid pattern.
 Every 0 is a separator.
-The pattern is correct in every group of numbers (group = numbers between zeros) is the same in the sense that we can permutate one group and then we get the other one.
-There is also requirement that every number in group may occut at most once.
+The pattern is correct if every group of numbers (group = numbers between zeros) is the same in the sense that we can permutate one group and then we get another group.
+There is also requirement that every number in each group may occut at most once.
 Exit code is the result of validation.

 ## Build
 Requirements: